deborrrrrah/anindya-kg/README.md

 python -m pip install -U pip
 ```
 2. `pip install -r requirements.txt` to install the packages that will be used by the codes.
+3. To predict product text, run src/modelling/Predict-version-final.ipynb and set your own variables.

-3. Setup the src/config.json.
+4. To run the extracted information mapping to knowledge graph do this steps.
+Setup the src/config.json.
 Then run main.py
 ```
 python main.py
 ```